 Pt.
 1: Torreya Taxifolia and Taxus Floridana

 Mike Heim in March 2017.
-He's a University of Minnesota horticulture grad and teaches science at a local tribal high school.
+He's a University of Minnesota horticulture grad and teaches science at a local tribal college.

 • The main planting location is within a mixed forest of acidic sandy-loam soil.